Finder makes money from featured partners, but editorial opinions are our own.

 Home loans for doctors

-If you’re a doctor or other highly paid medical professional, you could get a home loan with a lower interest rate and avoid LMI premiums.
+If you’re a doctor or other highly paid medical professional, you could get a lower rate home loan and avoid paying LMI premiums, saving you tens of thousands of dollars when buying a home.

 Chat to a broker about mortgage options for doctors

 But if you're a doctor, your lender may waive this cost.
-Medical professionals are highly paid and have secure work, so the risk to the lender is lower.
+Medical professionals are highly paid and have secure work, so in the lender's eyes, the risk that you will default on your repayments is lower.
 This means doctors can get low deposit home loans cheaper than other borrowers.

 Avoiding LMI could save you thousands, or even tens of thousands in premiums (we've crunched the numbers below).
-But doctors can save in other ways too.
+LMI is generally paid upfront as a lump sum, so it's a huge amount to save on top of your deposit and stamp duty.

 How much could a doctor save on LMI premiums?